puneet166/zkp-implementation/README.md

 });
 ```
 Generate the Verification Key
+* Proof(π) is successfully generated and now we need to generate the verification key from the proving key(circuit_0000.zkey).

+Proving key is like private key and verification key is like public key(In context of assymetric key cryptography)
 ```
 npx snarkjs zkey export verificationkey circuit_0000.zkey verification_key.json
 ```
 ## Step 3: Verify the Proof
+* Verifying the Proof(π) which is generated in step 2.

+Note: We can write code to verify the proof on a normal backend or we can also do on-chain verification with the help of smart contract.

+let's create web2 backend verification system first.

 Create verify.js: